KatUser/jobj4_notification/README.md

 🐱‍💻🐱‍💻🐱‍💻 Software stack:

 * Java 17
-* Spring Boot 2 (will be updated in the upcoming future)
+* Spring Boot 2 (will be migrated to newer version in the upcoming future)
 * Maven
 * PostgreSQL 16
 * JUnit 5